花样的年华 (Age of Blossom)

 Note: there's some discrepancies in the lyrics that i wasn't sure which is correct.
 In the line 月样的情深, alternative version found on the web is 月样的精神, which seems to be the phrase sung.
 Also, i used 冰雪样的聰颖 and there's 冰雪樣的聰明, and i used 多情的泉 水 and elsewhere i've found 多情的眷顾.
 In all cases, i prefer the one i used.
 Not sure which ones are the original lyrics.
 If you know, please let me know.

 This song says so much.
-It is sung by 周璇 (Zhou Xuan, 1918 〜 1957), a Shanghai superstar.
-During the early 1900s, China was in a state of devastation, besieged by Western invasions, World War Two with Japan , and more civil wars.
+It is sung by 周璇 (Zhou Xuan, 1918 to 1957), a Shanghai superstar.
+During the early 1900s, China was in a state of devastation, besieged by Western invasions, Second Sino-Japanese War , and more civil wars.
 Modern people in affluent states couldn't imagine this, especially the fat WASPs in USA.
 In such a era, one lives in blood, in famine, in broken families, missing members and limbs, in perpetual flight and fear.
 This song is very sad, sung by a feminine high-pitched style idiosyncratic to Shanghai.
 In this era, there are many such songs like this, usually in a extremely beautiful, serene, tune, and the lyrics are often exceedingly sad in a poetic way. (many of these are de facto poems) The contents are often about separation, or the wish for peace and union.
 Many songs of sexual love are also in this bleak, masochistic depressive style.

 As time moved on, eras and sentiments come and go.
 Songs like this do not get written as much today, but the devastation of war and misery have left a indelible mark in Chinese people, still can be seen in their thoughts, aspirations, culture, and songs today. (after Nationalist vs Communist Civil War, then China is devastated by Great Leap Forward and Cultural Revolution of Mao).